rhe33/cs400-X-Team-009/proposal.md

-# X-Team 009 UW-Madison Class Enrollment System
+# X-Team 009 UW-Madison Course Enrollment System

 See https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code for tips on using *Markdown* tags to format __.md__ files